aarsri/reading-group/Meyer24/handout.md

 | Setswana (ts) | Bantu/Sotho-Tswana | agglutinative | disjunctive |
 | Afrikaans (af) | Germanic | analytic | disjunctive |

-* agglutinative (vs. analytic) morphology - morphemes serve clearer, smaller roles on their own and join together, leading to a higher number of morphemes per word (longer words)
+* Agglutinative (vs. analytic) morphology - morphemes serve clearer, smaller roles on their own and join together, leading to a higher number of morphemes per word (longer words).
-* conjunctive vs. disjunctive orthography - the various elements of a word (such as a verb and its person) are written as separate words in disjunctive orthography, but as together in one word in conjunctive orthography
+* Conjunctive vs. disjunctive orthography - the various elements of a word (such as a verb and its person) are written as separate words in disjunctive orthography, but as together in one word in conjunctive orthography.
+  *  In particular, even if languages are less closely related, if they are both disjunctive, it might make MT easier as there is stronger one-to-one alignment (see Setswana and Afrikaans).

 #### Subword tokenization methods
 * BPE - deterministic
-* Unigram (ULM) - non-deterministic
+* Unigram (ULM) w/ subword regularization - non-deterministic, model can see different tokenizations of the same sequence
 * Subword segmental MT (SSMT) - segmentation learned jointly with MT training (optimized to MT performance)
 * Overlap BPE (OBPE) - boost subword overlap across languages
 * Extended BPE (XBPE) - new subwords (pertaining to the target language) are added to the vocabulary